sudosoc/SHF/README.md

 # 📦 Installation

-You can install SHF using one of the following methods.
+You can install SHF using this method...

 ---